 - Breaches of confidentiality.
-For instance, information being given out inappropriately. - Failing to offer choice.
+For instance, information being given out inappropriately. - o Failing to offer choice.
 For instance, all individuals should be free to choose how the company uses data relating to them. - Reputational damage.
-For instance, the company could suffer if hackers successfully gained access to sensitive data.
+For instance,

-3 Policy
+3. Policy

 3.1 Responsibilities